chrieke/geojson-validator/README.md

 # geojson-validate

-**Validate and fix invalid GeoJSON**
+**Validates and automatically fixes your invalid GeoJSON data**

 Ever encountered an invalid geometry error when dealing with GeoJSON?
-Even if a GeoJSON conforms to the GeoJSON specification, some tools or APIs might have issues with it.
+Even if it conforms to the GeoJSON specification, some tools or APIs might have issues with it.
 This Python library shows you all possible invalid and problematic issues with your GeoJSON and can fix them automatically.